-Course title & Code Credits Credit distributi course on of the Eligibility criteria Pre-requisite of the course Lecture Tutorial Practical/ Practice (if any) BP-SBC02: SPECIALISED LABORATORY -II : Cell Biology and Bioinformatics 2 0 0 2 as per admission guidelines NA
+Course title & Code Credits Eligibility criteria Pre-requisite of the course Lecture Tutorial Practical/ Practice (if any) BP-SBC02: SPECIALISED LABORATORY -II : Cell Biology and Bioinformatics 2 0 0 2 as per admission guidelines NA

 - The objective of this skill enhancement laboratory course is to provide practical skills on basic cell-based and computational techniques. - To acquaint the students with the cell culture lab environment, basic lab infrastructure, equipment handling, and safety guidelines. - To acquaint the students with the basics of computational biology by hands-on training. - To develop skilled manpower equipped with bioinformatics know-how.